 If you file a tax return, whether as a private individual or as a company, the Belgian tax authorities always have the right to double-check whether the information you reported is accurate and complete.
 Even if a tax assessment has already been made and you paid your taxes, based on the information you reported, the authorities can still further investigate afterwards.
 In this context it is obviously important to know your rights and the specific deadlines within which the authorities can perform a tax audit.

 In general, you can be subject to a tax audit for a period of three years.
 This is to be counted starting from 1 January of the tax year for which taxes are due.
-For example, your earnings of income year 2022 (tax year 2023) can – under normal circumstances – be audited until 31 December 2025.
-For income year 2023 (tax year 2024) this must be done before the end of 2026, and so on.
+For example, your earnings of income year 2023 (tax year 2024) can – under normal circumstances – be audited until 31 December 2026.
+For income year 2024 (tax year 2025) this must be done before the end of 2027, and so on.
 For companies who have an accounting year that does not run parallel with the calendar year, the deadline is calculated a bit differently, but here too, the maximum period is in principle three years.
-Since 1 January 2023, however, the three year-period is extended to 4 years if no tax return was filed or filed too late.
+Recently, the three year-period is extended to 4 years if no tax return was filed or filed too late.

 The tax filing can be audited before a tax assessment is made, or even after.
 This is not relevant.
 If the authorities come to the conclusion at any point that you owe additional taxes for a given tax year, they will simply issue an additional tax assessment.